The best Black Friday deals 2018

 PlayStation VR | PS4 camera | VR Worlds | Astrobot | £169.99 at Currys

-That's the best value Black Friday PlayStation VR bundle we've seen yet.
+That's the best value Cyber Monday PlayStation VR bundle we've seen yet.
 Actually we've never seen a deal this cheap to be honest.
 Don't forget, the headset alone was £350 at launch.
 These two games are fantastic introductions to using VR too.

 View Deal